mozanunal/mozanunal.github.io/source/_posts/img2sh.md

 args = parser.parse_args()
 ```

 After the initialization, arguments can be used with commands like `args.width`.
-The arguments can be configured as mandotory or optional and the type of the argument also be specified.
-This package is pretty usefull and standart package which is widely used most of the python projects.
+The arguments can be configured as mandatory or optional and the type of argument also be specified.
+This package is a pretty useful and standard package that is widely used most of the python projects.

 ### Image formats

-For further imporement in the project, it should be solved that how different image formats can handle.
-Furtunately, Pillow package can handle various kinds of image formats such as jpeg, png, tiff.
-This packet can provide pixel values for different image types using same get_pixel method interface.
+For further improvement in the project, it should be solved how different image formats can handle.
+Fortunately, Pillow package can handle various kinds of image formats such as jpeg, png, tiff.
+This packet can provide pixel values for different image types using the same get_pixel method interface.
 However, the problem is the dimension of the color values are representing.
-At standart jpeg a pixel value is represented with 24 bits which are 3 bytes.
-Each byte value represent different color channel Red, Blue and Green.
-Png differs with alpha channel.
-At PNG images, colours are created with 4 bytes.
-Red, Blue, Green and Alpha.
+At standard jpeg a pixel value is represented with 24 bits which are 3 bytes.
+Each byte value represents a different color channels Red, Blue, and Green.
+Png differs from the alpha channel.
+At PNG images, colors are created with 4 bytes.
+Red, Blue, Green, and Alpha.
 Alpha is the transparency channel of the image.
-So the dimension of the pixel is diffrent.
+So the dimension of the pixel is different.
 But this problem is easily solved in findNearestColor function.
-In this functions the dimension of the pixel is handled.
+In these functions, the dimension of the pixel is handled.

 ![](/images/apple.jpeg)

 ### Setup.py

-How to create a setup.py file which support also entry point and can be executed without python shell
+In this section, I will try to answer the question that how to create a setup.py file which supports also entry point and can be executed without python shell.
+Setup.py file is used to define the python package metadata and its installation instructions.

 ```python
 from setuptools import setup, find_packages